This is a guide to check if SmartBrake fits your bike, and what kind of SmartBrake kit you should get.

 Smart Brake can be delivered with disc brakes, Tektro Auriga twin caliper for trikes who need mirrored calipers.
 For single-wheel braking, Smart Brake is delivered with Magura MT2/MT Sport.
 All calipers fits your bike and rotor – commonly named disc.
 Rotors are made in different sizes (160, 180, 203mm).
 A larger rotor will provide you with more braking force (20-30% more torque going from 180mm to 203mm).

 Smart Brake is purchased in different kits named as a “number of Brake Units” times “number of Remotes”, (ex.
 1×2).
 For all kits, you have the possibility to choose your preferred caliper and type of remotes for your need.

 How many Brake Units do I need?

 Smart Brake has made a guide to provide you with the right kit for you according to our estimates.
-If you don’t feel that you get enough braking force it is possible to connect a second Brake Unit that will be working on the same remote(s), or change the rotor to a larger size.
+If you don’t feel that you get enough braking force, it is possible to connect a second Brake Unit that will be working on the same remote(s), or change the rotor to a larger size.

-  How many Brake remotes do I need?
+How many Brake Remotes do I need?

-  Smart Brake is modular meaning that you can connect brake remotes to Brake Units, and Brake Units to Brake Units.
+Smart Brake is modular, meaning that you can connect Brake Remotes to Brake Units, and Brake Units to Brake Units.

-  * Connect one remote to control one Brake Unit or several brake units simultaneously.
+* Connect one Remote to control one Brake Unit or several Brake Units simultaneously.

-  * Connect several remotes to control one Brake Unit or several brake units simultaneously.
+* Connect several Remotes to control one Brake Unit or several Brake Units simultaneously.

-  When purchasing you can choose between a Brake Lever, Thumb Brake or Hand Control.
-Read more about the SmartBrake remotes here, and find out who right for your need.
-When ordering we at SmartBrake will connect the remotes and Brake Units according to your order.
-If we are unsure about your setup will we contact you.
+When purchasing, you can choose between a Brake Lever, Thumb Brake or Hand Control.
+Read more about the SmartBrake remotes here, and find out which is right for your need.
+When ordering, we will set up and sync the Remotes and Brake Units according to your order.
+If we are unsure about your preferred setup, we will contact you.